Dental Implants Rochester

 Evaluation for Dental Implants

 If, like many others, you feel implant dentistry is the choice for you, we ask that you undergo a dental/radiographic examination and health history.
-During these consultation visits, your specific needs and considerations will be addressed by either Dr. Palermo, Dr. Malatesta, Dr. Valerio, Dr. Molisani, Dr. Geminiani, Dr. Squilla or Dr. Vidal.
+During these consultation visits, your specific needs and considerations will be addressed by either Dr. Palermo, Dr. Malatesta, Dr. Valerio, Dr. Molisani, Dr. Geminiani, Dr. Vidal or Dr. Goodyear.
 Your questions and concerns are important to us and our team will work with you very closely to help make your procedure a success.
 In some cases, you may need a referral to an oral surgeon or periodontist.

 Dental Implant Procedure